 Tailor your messaging to different levels of cyber literacy

-Most cyber-security brands are adept at talking to CISOs, CIOs and even CTOs.
+Most cyber-security brands are adept at talking to CISOs, CIOs, and even CTOs.
 But what about the panicked CEO whose business has just been hacked?
 The CFO responsible for allocating spend to cyber-security?
 A journalist doing research for an article?

 All these people will have different levels of understanding.
 And if your messaging goes over their head, they’re likely to click away from your content and head to a competitor.

 A good way to avoid this is to split your content into different streams.
-One centred on the business case, another that’s technically focused, and a third that’s more generally educational or thought leadership based.
+One centered on the business case, another that’s technically focused, and a third that’s more generally educational or thought leadership based.